aatsin/.github/CONTRIBUTING.md

     - `refactor(api): PRIGT-789 simplify error handling`

 ### 2. Writing Good Commits
-- Keep messages clear and concise (50-72 characters for the first line).
+Good commits follow best practices to ensure they’re clear, useful, and easy to track.
+Here are some guidelines:

+**Descriptive and Concise Messages:**
+- Write a message that explains what the change does and, if needed, why.
-- If more detail is needed, add a blank line after the first line and provide additional context:
+- Keep the first line short (under 50-72 characters) as a summary, and add more details in additional lines if necessary.
+Example:
 ```
   feat(auth): implement JWT token validation (CBP-123)
   Added middleware to validate JWT tokens on protected routes.
   Updated unit tests to cover token expiration cases.
 ```

+**Atomicity:**
+- Each commit should represent a single, logical, complete change.
+Avoid mixing unrelated changes (e.g., bug fixes and new features in the same commit).

+**Use the Right Verb Tense:**
+- Write messages in the present imperative tense (e.g., "Add login function" instead of "Added login function").
+This is a common convention in tools like Git.

+**Avoid Unnecessary Changes:**
+- Don’t include auto-generated files or irrelevant changes (like whitespace edits without purpose).
+- If more detail is needed, add a blank line after the first line and provide additional context:

 - Commit early and often, but ensure each commit is functional (e.g., does not break the build).

 ### 3. Committing Changes